-Recall the fashions of the 1980’s.
+In 2018 we said: Recall the fashions of the 1980s.
 Then look at the bright colors in the tomato salad at Xochi in Houston, pot stickers at Mister Jiu’s in San Francisco, and the burrata, peach, arugula, and prosciutto salad at Gjelina’s in Venice, California.

 Fuchsia, chartreuse, and turquoise are also being spotted in drinks with the re-emergence of the Tiki Bar, like False Idol in San Diego, Pacific Seas in Los Angeles, Mother of Pearl in New York City, and even Adrift in Denver.
 (We’re all about the Hawaiian beverage AND food trend if you haven’t already noticed.)

-Find it brined, pickled, made into pâté, made into tea, smoked, braised whole, seared, grilled, and charred.
-While low in protein, fungi (or heterotrophs, it’s preferred identity) is high in umami helping you not to miss the meat you don’t see on this trends list.
+In 2018 we said: Find it brined, pickled, made into pâté, made into tea, smoked, braised whole, seared, grilled, and charred.
+While low in protein, fungi (or heterotrophs, their preferred identity) are high in umami helping you not to miss the meat you don’t see on this trends list.

 Wines Stripped Bare Naked

-We can thank the millennial mindset for this beverage trend.
+In 2018 we said: We thank the millennial mindset for this beverage trend.
 These days, many wines are coaxed into the bottle with no added yeast, no manipulation, and no chemicals.
-Some may consider these wines adventurous and unique, and others may consider them just plain awful.
-The latter likely prefer the flavors produced by winemakers who have guided, maybe even manipulated, wines over the last couple centuries.
+Some may consider these wines adventurous and unique, and others may consider them just plain awful tasting.
+The latter likely prefer the flavors produced by winemakers who have guided, maybe even manipulated, wines over the last couple of centuries.

 Cure What Ails You

 However, more and more chefs are focusing on overall well-being through the foods they create in the restaurant.
-For example, Squirrel in London, now employs an on-site nutritionist (and also has a treehouse)!
+For example, Squirrel in London now employs an on-site nutritionist (and also has a treehouse)!
 Then, of course, there are also nutritionists employed at health food stores and even mainstream grocers (Ralph’s for instance).
-Last, we are no stranger to cookbooks with a medicinal angle, but there are several out now we recommend, like the Medicinal Chef by Dale Pinnock.
+Last, we are no strangers to cookbooks with a medicinal angle, but there are several out now we recommend, like The Medicinal Chef by Dale Pinnock.

 The 2018 flour and sweetener movement is anything but white—take the chickpea flour socca pancake at Sqirl in Los Angeles or the cassava flour crepe from Carthay Circle in Disneyland.
 For sweeteners, we’re seeing the rise of rapadura sugar, coconut sugar, and brown rice syrup.